-The North Carolina Central University Civil Litigation Clinic affords students the unique opportunity to develop their skills in the craft of lawyering in the field of civil litigation, while providing assistance to low income and vulnerable members of our community, furthering our commitment to “Equal Justice Under the Law.”
+The NC Central University Civil Litigation Clinic affords students the unique opportunity to develop their skills in the craft of lawyering in the field of civil litigation, while providing assistance to low income and vulnerable members of our community, furthering our commitment to “Equal Justice Under the Law.”

-In the Spring semester, students handle their own caseload primarily made up of low-income clients referred by the Durham Legal Aid Program.
+In the Spring semester, students handle their own caseload primarily made up of low-income clients referred by the Durham Legal Aid Program and other community partners.
 Students are certified pursuant to North Carolina’s Third Year Practice Rule and, under the close supervision of Professor Scott Holmes, the supervising attorney, students learn to translate their knowledge of legal theory to tangible legal assistance for clients.
 As a result, students learn skills not offered in other parts of the law school curriculum—applying sound legal judgment, using common sense, and expressing compassion and commitment to solve legal problems facing people and the communities in which they live.
-In the process, students gain a more holistic and practical knowledge of areas of the law in practice including civil procedure, real estate, constitutional law, civil rights litigation, administrative procedure, contracts, evidence, and other substantive areas of law.
+In the process, students gain a more holistic and practical knowledge of areas of the law in practice including civil procedure, contracts, evidence, constitutional law, civil rights litigation, and other substantive areas of law.

 To be admitted into the Civil Litigation Clinic, students should have completed or should be contemporaneously enrolled in Trial Practice.
-Students with questions about the Civil Litigation clinic should contact Professor Holmes in Room 33, or call (919) 530-7463, or email Scott.Holmes@nccu.edu.
+Students with questions about the Civil Litigation clinic should contact Professor Holmes.